🪰75,275 violations tracked across 67 Florida counties

 • Disposition: Administrative complaint recommended

 • [24-08-4] Equipment and utensils not properly air-dried - wet nesting.
-Wet nested drink cups on shelf beside ice machine.
+Wet nested clear plastic pans on shelf in salad bar prep area.

 • [36-50-4] Unclean building components, attachments or fixtures.
-1. Ceiling at cookline soiled with grease.
-2. Ceiling throughout kitchen stained with grease.
+1. Windowsill in dry storage area soiled with dirt and/or debris.
+2. Floor below equipment at cookline soiled with grease.
+3. Ceiling tiles throughout kitchen stained.

 • [40-06-5] Employee personal items stored in or above a food preparation area, food, clean equipment and utensils, or single-service items.
-1. Employee purse and jacket stored beside and on top of single-use lids in server station.
-2. Employee jackets stored on canned foods on can rack in back of kitchen.
-Manager removed all personal items during this inspection.
+One employee jacket stored on shelf above jars of pickles in dry storage area.
+An employee removed the jacket from the area during this inspection.

 Community reaction